caendesilva/php-sqlite-viewer/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Acknowledgments

-This project is built on PHP and leverages the SQLite3 extension for database access.
+This project is built on PHP and uses the SQLite3 extension for database access.